f12-lab/self-hosting-with-ionos/README.md

 ```

 #### - Webpages
-We create a folder that inside we create the differents webpages
+We create a folder that inside we create the differents webpages.
 1. Index.html

-At first I create a simple index.html to test the self-hosting, later I will upgrade to make looks better with the paths of the others webpages.
-We need to add this file inside `/var/www/html`
+At first I create a index.html file, later we need to add this file inside `/var/www/html`.

 ```ruby
 server.vm.provision "shell", inline: <<-SHELL